bakirillov/exocat/README.md

 Option `-n IDEA, --new IDEA` - add a new idea to the list;
 Option `-s IDEA_NUMBER, --solve IDEA_NUMBER` - remove the idea from the list;

+### Card merging
+`include` - add a .md file as a card;
+Option `-f, --file` sets the file to add;
+Option `-m, --merge` - id of the card to merge our file with.
+If not set, `include` will copy everything from the file into a new card.

 ### Miscellanea
 `media -c CARD_ID` - view media files associated with the specified card;
 `unfinished -i CARD_ID -c COMMENT` - add a card into the unfinished list with a specified comment.
 The repeated application removes from the list.